maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 To launch the mixnet first the environment needs to be set up as described above

 ##### Locally
-To run the experiment locally on a windows machine (mostly for verifying functionality) you can build using cargo and run the `run.py` script as follows:
+To run the experiment locally (mostly for verifying functionality) you can build using cargo and run the `run.py` script as follows:
 ```bash
 python3 run.py _NUM_MIXES_ local _IF_TO_SETUP_
 ```